Dewb/monome-rack/docs/content/modules/teletype.md

 Scripts are made up of operators or [OPs](http://monome.org/docs/teletype/manual/#ops-and-mods). *OPs* may have one or more arguments that could be  numbers or the outputs of other OPs.
 OPs and values are combined in [prefix notation](https://en.wikipedia.org/wiki/Polish_notation).
 Hit **Alt-H** (**Option-H** on Mac) on the keyboard to enter **HELP** mode, an on-device reference for OPs and their arguments.

-When you enter a line of code, if Teletype can't understood the code, it won't be executed (in **LIVE** mode) or it won't be saved in a script (in **EDIT** mode).
-The design philosophy of Teletype is that code never produces runtime errors.

 # Using the keyboard

 To send keyboard input to Teletype, click the screen with your mouse or trackpad.
 A highlight ring will be drawn around the screen to indicate keyboard focus.
 Keystrokes will go into Teletype instead of Rack until you click away to un-focus the screen.

-Note that your operating system may intercept some keyboard combinations (like Alt-Esc.)
-If that happens, Alt-Esc and some other key combinations can also be triggered via the right-click menu.
+Note that your operating system may intercept some keyboard combinations (like **Alt-Esc** to enter **SCENE WRITE** mode.)
+If that happens, **Alt-Esc** and other critical key combinations can also be triggered via the right-click menu.

 The VCV Rack version of Teletype defers keycode processing to the firmware, so unfortunately, like the hardware, it currently only supports US QWERTY keyboard layouts.
-Other layouts will produce unexpected, but consistent results.

 # TRIGGER inputs